meteor/react-tutorial/tutorial/simple-todos/09-publications.md

 This is important because anyone can call Meteor `Methods` using the browser `console`.
 You can test this using your DevTools console tab and then type and hit enter: `Meteor.call('tasks.remove', 'xtPTsNECC3KPuMnDu');`.
 If you remove the validation from your remove Method and you pass one valid task `_id` from your database you will be able to remove it.

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step09)
+> Review: you can check how your code should be at the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step09)

-In the next step we are going to run the app on mobile environment as a Native app.
+In the next step, we are going to run the app on a mobile environment as a Native app.